AshwinG21/Ohm-s_law/Requirtement/README.md

                  OR
 ### ***Ohm’s law states the relationship between electric current and potential difference.
 The current that flows through most conductors is directly proportional to the voltage applied to it.
 Georg Simon Ohm, a German physicist was the first to verify Ohm’s law experimentally.***

+### Mathematically, this current-voltage relationship can be written as,

+Ohm's Law Equation          --color V = IR

+In the equation, the constant of proportionality, R is Resistance and has units of ohms, with symbol Ω.

+The same formula can be rewritten in order to calculate the current and resistance respectively as follows:

+Ohm's Law Equation          I = V/R

+Ohm's Law Equation          R = V/I

 ## **Research**
 Ohm's law is a relationship between the voltage across an electric circuit, the electrical resistance in the circuit, and the current in the circuit.
 This law is named after its discoverer, Georg Simon Ohm.
 Ohm found that for most electric circuits, the voltage across the circuit was equal to the current flowing through the circuit times the electrical resistance of the circuit.
 For the same voltage, a circuit with a low resistance will have a higher current than a circuit with a higher resistance.
 The voltage, properly called the potential difference, is measured in volts, and the current in amperes (amps).
 The resistance is therefore in volts per ampere, which is defined as ohms.
 It is important to understand that Ohm's law is not a fundamental law that always applies, such as the law of gravity.